 GEA delivers complete processing lines for producing the soy milk that forms the basis of: soy beverages, tofu and other food products.
 This milk is formed from a stable blend of oil, water and protein and produced by soaking soybeans, then milling and blending them with water then straining out the okara – or soy pulp, typically using a decanter.

 Once the enzymes are deactivated by heat, the liquid is deodorized, mixed and homogenized.
 The soy products are then pasteurized or ultra-heat treated and packaged.
-Reducing the activity of the lypoxydase enzyme is an important step in the process, since this prevents saturated fatty acids from oxidizing and producing a build-up of undesirable aromatic substances (i.e. bean flavor).
+Reducing the activity of the lipoxygenase enzyme is an important step in the process, since this prevents unsaturated fatty acids from oxidizing and producing off-flavor (i.e. bean flavor).
 Flavor variants – whether the product has a bean or a neutral flavor – are created by setting the appropriate parameters during the extraction phase.
 Thanks to GEA separators, a centrifugal separator can also be used to produce reduced-fat variants by removing the oils.

 Supporting customers with big ambitions with full process integration